Code-Institute-Submissions/Professional_Portfolio_Medical/README.md

 #### Bugs and Fixes

-Bug: 'Read more' buttons not aligning when viewed on desktop.
+Bug 1: 'Read more' buttons not aligning when viewed on desktop.

 <img width="1348" alt="Screenshot 2022-02-14 at 10 44 11" src="https://user-images.githubusercontent.com/17801129/154084639-a2298e5a-ecd2-4ccb-b75c-ba6b05e360c8.png">

 Fix: Read more placed into separate div with above div given min-height.

-Bug: Negative space showing on some pages when viewed on mobile device.
+Bug 2: Negative space showing on some pages when viewed on mobile device.

 <img width="832" alt="Screenshot 2022-02-14 at 10 44 19" src="https://user-images.githubusercontent.com/17801129/154084716-fddc77b3-3fe8-49f5-953f-d19092474ca8.png">

    Fix: Missing 'container' class added above bootstrap 'row' class.

+Bug 3: Videos not playing in older version of iOS.
+Fix: Include playsinline attribute.

 ### Deployment

 * The site was deployed to GitHub pages.
 The deployment steps taken were:
-    * In the GitHub repository, navigate to the Settings tab
+    * In the GitHub repository, navigate to the 'Settings' tab
+    * In the 'Settings' page, navigate to the 'Pages' page
-    * From the source section drop-down menu, select the Master Branch
+    * From the source section drop-down menu, select the 'Main' Branch
-    * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+    * Once the Main branch has been selected, click active 'Save' button
-* The live link can be found here - [insert link]
+    * The live link can be found here - [https://jmlestner.github.io/Professional_Portfolio_Medical/]

 ### Credits